Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 As an event organiser, I want to post my free event so that I can allocate tickets on the website.

-As a somebody interested in attending free events, I want to browse events so that I can buy tickets to events I like
+As a somebody interested in attending free events, I want to browse events so that I can acquire tickets to events I like